How to Leverage Office 365 Teams with Microsoft Office Groups

 Figure 1: When to Use Microsoft Teams vs. Office 365 Groups

-You can determine project by project which is the best tool(s) to use: Microsoft Office Teams, Microsoft Outlook and/or Office 365 Groups.
+You can determine project by project which is the best tool(s) to use: Microsoft Office Teams, Microsoft Outlook, and/or Office 365 Groups.
 The fact is there will be a set of employees in your organization that will always work more efficiently and productively using email (Microsoft Outlook) as their primary means of communication, coupled with the capabilities of Microsoft Office Groups for team collaboration.

-Even with the release of Microsoft Office Teams there will still be a use case for Microsoft Outlook and Office 365 Groups moving forward.
+Even with the release of Microsoft Office 365 Teams, there will still be a use case for Microsoft Outlook and Office 365 Groups moving forward.
 Each of your project teams will have to determine which applications will be best for their project and how well the team members will adopt the technology to drive toward the intended project goal.

 Video Source: Introducing Microsoft Teams in Office 365 from Microsoft

-Since initial release of Office 365 Teams just became generally available in Q1 of 2017 the platform has made a huge impact in a short time period in improving team collaboration.
+Since the initial release of Office 365 Teams just became generally available in Q1 of 2017 the platform has made a huge impact in a short time period in improving team collaboration.

-HOW DO I GET STARTED WITH TEAMS?
+HOW DO I GET STARTED WITH OFFICE 365 TEAMS?